Review of Asobi Asobase: Workshop of Fun (2018)

 Three maladjusted middle-school girls form a club around time-wasting traditional games.

-A raunchy comedy, comparable to Derry Girls (2018).
+A raunchy comedy where sex is excluded, comparable to Zero Motivation (2014) and Derry Girls (2018).
 As such it’s a welcome reaction to the “cute girls doing cute things” genre.
 However, Asobi Asobase is a work in that genre, not pure parody.
 The relationship is expressed in the opening and ending credits: The former are bright, sweet and very gentle, while the latter are dark and furious, with a hammering numetal soundtrack like the contemporary Zombieland Saga (2018).
-Some premises have the absurdity—but not the reference humour—of Pani Poni Dash!
-(2005).
+Some premises have the absurdity—but not the reference humour—of Pani Poni Dash (2005).
 The characters and their games exist in an uncomfortable twilight zone between moeblob blandness and the worst of real adolescence, not reaching the pervasive meanness of Derry Girls and only occasionally hovering near the gilded realism of Azumanga Daioh (2002) as a compromise solution.
 It never quite finds its own groove.